aljedaxi/zettel/pages/articles.md

 - talk about who i am, my context in the company
 - the process:
-- - company culture diagnostic tools
+  - company culture diagnostic tools
-  - -
+    - xd
 ##